- 1 pound lean ground beef (90% lean)

 - 1/2 teaspoon pepper

 - 8 hot dogs

 - 8 hot dog buns, split

-- Shredded cheddar cheese, relish and chopped onion, optional
+- Optional toppings: shredded cheddar cheese, relish and chopped onion

-- In a large skillet, cook beef over medium heat until no longer pink; drain.
-Stir in the tomato sauce, water, Worcestershire sauce, onion and spices.
+- In a large skillet, cook beef over medium heat 6-8 minutes or until no longer pink, breaking into crumbles; drain.
+Stir in tomato sauce, water, Worcestershire sauce, onion and seasonings.

 - Place hot dogs in a 3-qt. slow cooker; top with beef mixture.
-Cover and cook on low for 4-5 hours or until heated through.
-Serve on buns with cheese, relish and onion if desired.
+Cook, covered, on low 4-5 hours or until heated through.
+Serve on buns with toppings as desired.
 Yield: 8 servings.

 "Being the author of this recipe, I'm delighted to know so many people are enjoying it.
 I'm also glad to know that many of you have changed it to make it your own.
 Recipes should be versatile.
 Some people didn't like the extra liquid, but in Kalamazoo there is a Coney Island that is over a hundred years old and I based my recipe on theirs.
 The Coney sauce is served with a slotted spoon.
 I just wanted something similar to serve at home.
 Thank you for all the wonderful feedback!
 Michele Harris, Vicksburg, MI"